Alur people: History

-Politics and tribe life
+Politics and tribal life

-For generations the Atyak family has provided for the Chief among the Atyak Chiefdoms, and Ucibu for the Chiefdoms of Juganda and Angal.
+For generations the Atyak family has provided for the Chief.
 Alur society was strictly hierarchical.
 There were multiple social ranks within each gender.

 Social rank depended on a lot of things – assertiveness, number of friends and family (allies), performance on male prestige tasks (war, patrols, hunting, and fishing).
 Rank is, in theory, not inheritable.
 However a man with a high-ranking father had, as a rule, more brothers, cousins, and family and was better able to attract allies.
 But overall, every man had the opportunity to reach a high status with the right mix of qualities.

 Alur clans are, in fact, a number of patrilineages living together.
 These patrilineages can include large numbers of men, all descendants of the same man.
 The Parombo family (patrilineage) in the Ukuru clan, for example, included 2000 men in 1949.
 These patrilineages are not strictly fictional.
 The Alur are very serious about it and maintain a family tree.
 Of course, a certain level of flexibility has occurred but overall we can trust the picture the Alur paint of their patrilineages.
-Other prominent clans allover Alur country include the Palei clan, Patek Puduk clan, Pakia clan, Ukuru Matar clan, Anyola clan and the Juloka clan.
+Other prominent clans allover Alur country include the Palei clan, Patek Puduk clan, Pakia clan, Ukuru clan, Anyola clan and the Juloka clan.
 These are the ones that are closest to the King in Atyak.
-Others with very important ritual significance but are not necessarily close in Atyak include Awura, Pagei, Panywer, Parombo, Pangieth, Padere, Panyonga, Padwur, Pathedi among others.
+Others with very important ritual significance but are not necessarily close in Atyak include Pagei, Panywer, Parombo, Pangieth, Padere, Panyonga among others.
 All these constitute the ancient purely Luo commoner clans, although some are of royal origin.

 High rank confers had many advantages in Alur society.
 Expecting respect and admiration, high-ranking men had first choice in food, especially prestige food like meat and beer.
 High-ranking men typically had a large number of cattle and since the Alur paid the bride price in cattle high-ranking men had the most wives and thus children.
 The chief typically had the most children of any man in the clan.
 High-ranking men had three or more wives, average men two and low-ranking men typically one.
 As always there was flexibility since low-ranking men could be very successful in tending cattle and thus in acquiring wives but then their rank typically rose.

 Men always stayed in the clan they were born in, but women married men from other clans and moved to their husband's clan.
 Very few women married men from their own clan, since the Alur had very strict rules about avoiding incest.
 Every man in ones patrilineage was un-marriageable no matter how distant the common ancestor was.
 Only a specific request from a man from her own clan could let an Alur woman remain within her clan.